dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 The :samp:`profile.fitting=False` option ensures we only do summation integration, no profile fitting, while the :samp:`prediction.dmin=7.0` and :samp:`prediction.dmax=8.1` options only integrate data between 7.0 and 8.1 Angstroms.
-As a result very few reflections will be integrated.
+As a result few reflections will be integrated.
 The MTZ file here is just being used as a carrier of the cell information into blend.
 By restricting the resolution range this way we are making it obvious that the content of the file is useless for any other purpose.